 Look at your sources carefully and critically!
 Consider these points when evaluating each source:

-Relevance: Does the information you found meet your needs?
+- Relevance: Does the information you found meet your needs?
 Does it answer your questions?
 Does it meet the requirements of the assignment?
-Is the information too technical – can you understand what the source is saying?
+Is the information too technical - can you understand what the sources is saying?

-Authority: What are the author’s credentials?
+- Authority: What are the author's credentials?
 Is the author prominently known in the field?
-Is he or she affiliated with a university or an organization related to your topic?
+Are they affiliated with a university or an organization related to your topic?

-Accuracy: Is the document peer reviewed by experts or others working in the field?
+- Accuracy: Is the document peer reviewed by experts or others working in the field?
 Are there lots of spelling, grammar, or punctuation errors?
 Are there false statements in the document?
-Can you find another source that includes similar information?
+Can you find another sources that includes similar information?